Karsonics/charflow/README.md

-# CharFlow AI - Character.AI Clone
+# CharFlow AI - rawr

 A full-stack application for creating, discovering, and interacting with AI-driven characters capable of human-like conversation, roleplay, and storytelling.